apausa/apausa/README.md

 ## Hi there 👋

-### I'm a software engineer and designer based in Geneva, Switzerland
+### I'm an AI Engineer based in Geneva, Switzerland

 🔭 I’m currently working for the Future Circular Collider Study at CERN
 🌱 And researching Artificial Intelligence